pavitranew/session-4/readme.md

 Edit main.js to remove onload and hashchange events and main.js to remove the hashes.

-##Angular as a Templating Engine
+## Angular as a Templating Engine

+Let's look at using an older (but still quite common and actively maintained) version of Angular as our page templating language.

-Set up `angular` folder with npm install and boom!
+In the terminal, cd into the angular folder and set it up with npm install and run boom!

 `<script src="https://code.angularjs.org/1.5.8/angular.js"></script>`